ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 of the response status code.
 This includes throttled responses.

-If a response contains both the `Retry-After` and the `RateLimit-Reset` header fields, the value of `RateLimit-Reset` MAY reference the same point in time as `Retry-After`.
+If a response contains both the `Retry-After` and the `RateLimit-Reset` header fields, the value of `RateLimit-Reset` SHOULD reference the same point in time as `Retry-After`.

 When using a policy involving more than one `time-window`,